 In this post, I have a free download for you to run your own candy jar contest.

 Like a Kid in a Candy Store

-No matter what item the jar is full of or how you come up with your number, it’s always a fun to take a guess.
+No matter what item the jar is full of or how you come up with your number, it’s always fun to take a guess.

-The download includes an 8×10 PDF contest page announcement.
-I laminate mine and set is on a small easel I bought at Walmart.
+This free download includes an 8×10 PDF contest page announcement.
+I laminate mine and set it on a small easel I bought at Walmart.

 I hope your students enjoy this fun little studio-wide contest!